 FLOOR Function Syntax

-number – Required.
+number – This is required.
 The numeric value you want to round.

-significance – Required.
+significance – Also required.
 The multiple to which you want to round.

 So, in the example below, the release date (year) of the song is the NUMBER part of the function and the SIGNIFICANCE is 10 which is a decade.
 So the release date of the song is rounded down to the decade.

-- If either argument is non numeric, FLOOR returns the #VALUE! error value.
+- When either argument is non-numeric, FLOOR returns the #VALUE! error value.

-- If number is positive and significance is negative, FLOOR will return the #NUM! error value.
+- If a number is positive and significance is negative, FLOOR will return the #NUM! error value.

-If the sign of number is positive, a value is rounded down and adjusted toward zero.
-If the sign of number is negative, a value is rounded down and adjusted away from zero.
-If number is an exact multiple of significance, no rounding occurs.
+- If the sign of the number is positive, a value is rounded down and adjusted toward zero.
+Alternatively, if the sign of the number is negative, a value is rounded down and adjusted away from zero.
+If the number is an exact multiple of significance, no rounding occurs.

-If you want MORE Excel and VBA tips then sign up to my monthly Newsletter where I share 3 Excel Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.
-If you want to see all of the blog posts in the Formula Friday Series you can do so by clicking on the link below.
+If you want more tips then sign up for my Monthly Newsletter where I share 3 Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips and check out all of my Formula Friday Blog posts below.